• Skip to primary navigation

 Prep all the ingredients in advance: Have all the ingredients out and set to the side of the stove before you start the sauce.
 Slice the mushrooms, dice the onions, and mince the garlic before you start cooking the sauce.

 Make the sauce while the pasta is cooking: If the sauce gets done before the pasta, leave it to simmer on low heat until the pasta is finished cooking.
-Reserve some pasta water before draining to thin the cream sauce if it thickens too much.
+You may need to add a little cream or milk if it starts to get too thick, or you can reserve some pasta water before draining to thin the cream sauce.

 Salt the water for the pasta: Be sure to salt the water for the pasta well.
 It should taste like the ocean.